Oceanic-class ocean liner: Adriatic

-Adriatic was launched in October 1871, and was a different design than the previous four ships, being slightly larger, and with more powerful engines.
+Adriatic was launched in October 1871 and was a different design than the previous four ships, being slightly larger, and with more powerful engines.
 In April 1872, she made her maiden voyage to New York.
-She was fitted with an experimental gas lighting system in place of the usual oil lamps, however this proved unsuccessful due to gas leaks caused by the motion of the ship, and the ship reverted to oil lamps.
-In October 1874, she collided with Cunard Line's SS Parthia when leaving New York, causing substantial damage.
-Adriatic had a somewhat accident prone career, and was involved in two further collisions with smaller ships in 1875 and 1878 respectively. both of which sank the smaller vessels, and the latter involved loss of life.
-In 1884, Adriatic was refitted and second class accommodation was added.
-She made her final voyage in 1897, and was scrapped two years later.
+She was fitted with an experimental gas lighting system in place of the usual oil lamps.
+However, this proved unsuccessful due to gas leaks caused by the motion of the ship, and the ship reverted to oil lamps.
+In October 1874, she collided with Cunard Line's when leaving New York, causing substantial damage.
+Adriatic had a somewhat accident prone career and was involved in two further collisions with smaller ships in 1875 and 1878 respectively. both of which sank the smaller vessels, and the latter involved loss of life.
+In 1884, Adriatic was refitted and second-class accommodation was added.
+She made her final voyage in 1897 and was scrapped two years later.